 The following is a list of possible red flags that may arise during the course of you working for us and which may raise concerns.
-The list is
+The list is not intended to be exhaustive and is for illustrative purposes only.
+If you encounter any of these red flags while working for us, you must report them promptly to the Director of Finance:

-- (a) you become aware that a third party engages in, or has been accused of engaging in, improper business practices; - (b) you learn that a third party has a reputation for paying bribes, or requiring that bribes are paid to them; - (c) a third party insists on receiving a commission or fee payment before committing to sign up to a contract with us, or carrying out a government function or process for us; - (d) a third party requests payment in cash and/or refuses to sign a formal commission or fee agreement, or to provide an invoice or receipt for a payment made; - (e) a third party requests that payment is made to a country or geographic location different from where the third party resides or conducts business; - (f) a third party requests an unexpected additional fee or commission to "facilitate" a service; - (g) a third party demands lavish entertainment or gifts before commencing or continuing contractual negotiations or provision of services: - (h) a third party requests that a payment is made to "overlook" potential legal violations; - (i) a third party requests that you provide employment or some other advantage to a friend or relative; - (j) you receive an invoice from a third party that appears to be non-standard or customised; - (k) a third party insists on the use of side letters or refuses to put terms agreed in writing; - you notice that we have been invoiced for a commission or fee payment that appears large given the service stated to have been provided; - (m) a third party requests or requires the use of an agent, intermediary, consultant, distributor or supplier that is not typically used by or known to us; - (n) you are offered an unusually generous gift or offered lavish hospitality by a third party.
+- (a) you become aware that a third party engages in, or has been accused of engaging in, improper business practices; - (b) you learn that a third party has a reputation for paying bribes, or requiring that bribes are paid to them; - (c) a third party insists on receiving a commission or fee payment before committing to sign up to a contract with us, or carrying out a government function or process for us; - (d) a third-party requests payment in cash and/or refuses to sign a formal commission or fee agreement, or to provide an invoice or receipt for a payment made; - (e) a third-party requests that payment is made to a country or geographic location different from where the third party resides or conducts business; - (f) a third party requests an unexpected additional fee or commission to "facilitate" a service; - (g) a third party demands lavish entertainment or gifts before commencing or continuing contractual negotiations or provision of services; - (h) a third-party requests that a payment is made to "overlook" potential legal violations; - (i) a third-party requests that you provide employment or some other advantage to a friend or relative; - (j) you receive an invoice from a third party that appears to be nonstandard or customised; - (k) a third party insists on the use of side letters or refuses to put terms agreed in writing; - you notice that we have been invoiced for a commission or fee payment that appears large given the service stated to have been provided;

+- (m) a third party requests or requires the use of an agent, intermediary, consultant, distributor or supplier that is not typically used by or known to us; - (n) you are offered an unusually generous gift or offered lavish hospitality by a third party.